tranha02/iris/README.md

 * storageResponse goroutines should wait only for responses from peers where requests were successfully sent (err was nil)
 * implement purging of file metadata after files expire (viz currently not used field `ElapsedAt`)
 * Is the reference basic manager really trimming peers based on their reliability?
 Need to be checked,

+# Related projects
+This project is now a submodule of [StratosphereLinuxIPS](https://github.com/stratosphereips/StratosphereLinuxIPS/)